 These exercises are important because they’re compound (multi-joint) movements, meaning they engage more than one muscle.

-Studies show that multi-joint movements increase strength, muscle activation, and metabolic stress more than single-joint movements .
+A PubMed study shows that multi-joint movements increase strength, muscle activation, and metabolic stress more than single-joint movements .

 Compound movements also more accurately mimic practical day-to-day movements.